JacksonAllan/c_cpp_hash_tables_benchmark/README.md

     ```c++
     static constexpr const char *label =
-      // A string literal containing the label of the map to appear in the outputted graphs.
+      // A string literal containing the label of the table to appear in the outputted graphs.
     ;

     static constexpr const char *color =
-      // A string literal containing the color of the map's label and plot to appear in the outputted
+      // A string literal containing the color of the table's label and plot to appear in the outputted
       //graphs, e.g. rgb( 255, 0, 0 ).
     ;
     ```

-    For each blueprint, `new_shim< blueprint >` should contain the following members, where `blueprint` is the name of the blueprint, `map_type` is the map type for that blueprint, and `itr_type` is the type of the associated iterator:
+    For each blueprint, `new_shim< blueprint >` should contain the following members, where `blueprint` is the name of the blueprint, `table_type` is the table type for that blueprint, and `itr_type` is the type of the associated iterator:

     ```c++
-    static map_type create_map()
+    static table_type create_table()
     {
-      // Returns an initialized instance of a map that uses blueprint::hash_key as the hash function,
+      // Returns an initialized instance of a table that uses blueprint::hash_key as the hash function,
       // blueprint::cmpr_keys as the comparison function, and MAX_LOAD_FACTOR as the maximum load
       // factor.
     }

-    static void insert( map_type &map, const blueprint::key_type &key )
+    static void insert( table_type &table, const blueprint::key_type &key )
     {
-      // Inserts the specified key, along with a dummy value, into the map, replacing any matching
+      // Inserts the specified key, along with a dummy value, into the table, replacing any matching
-      // key already in the map if it exists.
+      // key already in the table if it exists.
     }

-    static void erase( map_type &map, const blueprint::key_type &key )
+    static void erase( table_type &table, const blueprint::key_type &key )
     {
-      // Erases the specified key and associated value from the map, if the key exists.
+      // Erases the specified key and associated value from the table, if the key exists.
     }

-    static itr_type find( map_type &map, const blueprint::key_type &key )
+    static itr_type find( table_type &table, const blueprint::key_type &key )
     {
       // Returns an iterator to the specified key and associated value, if the key exists,
-      // or an iterator indicating a nonexisting key (e.g. an end iterator, for maps that follow the
+      // or an iterator indicating a nonexisting key (e.g. an end iterator, for tables that follow the
-      // std::unordered_map API), if the key does not exist.
+      // std::unordered_table API), if the key does not exist.
     }

-    static itr_type begin_itr( map_type &map )
+    static itr_type begin_itr( table_type &table )
     {
-      // Returns an iterator to the first key and associated value in the map, or an iterator
+      // Returns an iterator to the first key and associated value in the table, or an iterator
-      // indicating a nonexisting key if the map is empty.
+      // indicating a nonexisting key if the table is empty.
     }

-    static bool is_itr_valid( map_type &map, itr_type &itr )
+    static bool is_itr_valid( table_type &table, itr_type &itr )
     {
-      // Returns true if the specified iterator points to a key inside the map.
+      // Returns true if the specified iterator points to a key inside the table.
     }

-    static void increment_itr( map_type &map, itr_type &itr )
+    static void increment_itr( table_type &table, itr_type &itr )
     {
-      // Increments the specified iterator to point to the next key in the map, or an iterator
+      // Increments the specified iterator to point to the next key in the table, or an iterator
       // indicating a nonexisting key if key to which the iterator currently points is the last one
-      // in the map.
+      // in the table.
     }

-    static blueprint::key_type &get_key_from_itr( map_type &map, itr_type &itr )
+    static blueprint::key_type &get_key_from_itr( table_type &table, itr_type &itr )
     {
       // Returns a reference to the key pointed to by the specified iterator.
     }

-    static blueprint::value_type &get_value_from_itr( map_type &map, itr_type &itr )
+    static blueprint::value_type &get_value_from_itr( table_type &table, itr_type &itr )
     {
       // Returns a reference to the value pointed to by the specified iterator.
     }

-    static void destroy_map( map_type &map )
+    static void destroy_table( table_type &table )
     {
-      // Frees all memory associated with the map.
+      // Frees all memory associated with the table.
-      // For C++ maps, if freeing memory is handled by map_type's destructor, this function can be
+      // For C++ tables, if freeing memory is handled by table_type's destructor, this function can be
       // left empty.
     }
+    ```

-Refer to the built-in shims for examples of how a shim can be implemented for C++ maps that follow the `std::unordered_map` API and for C maps, which typically require explicit template specializations for each blueprint.
+  Refer to the built-in shims for examples of how a shim can be implemented for C++ tables that follow the `std::unordered_map` API and for C tables, which typically require explicit template specializations for each blueprint.

 ## Adding a new blueprint